Book of Mormon Storyline:

 After twenty-five years of research, Ferguson concluded:

-Ferguson, whose original goal was to prove to the world that the Book of Mormon was true, eventually lost faith in the Book of Mormon.
+Ferguson, whose original goal was to prove to the world that the Book of Mormon was true, eventually realized that the Book of Mormon is a fictional work.

 Yet Ferguson had reasons why he never left the LDS Church.
-Here is a letter he wrote to an associate about his decision to stay with Mormonism:
+In a letter he wrote to an associate, Fergusion spells about his reasons to stay with Mormonism:

 “Perhaps you and I have been spoofed by Joseph Smith.
 Now that we have the inside dope—why not spoof a little back and stay aboard?
 Please consider this letter confidential—for obvious reasons.
 I want to stay aboard the good ship, Mormonism—for various reasons that I think valid.
 First, several of my dearly loved family members want desperately to believe and do believe it and they each need it.
 It does them far more good than harm.
 Belonging, with my eyes wide open is actually fun… I never get up and bear testimony… You might give my suggestions a trial run.